aws-samples/aws-mlu-explain/README.md

 python3 -m http.server # or just `live-server`
 ```

-Running the articles locally requires
-## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

-## License
+## License Summary

-This library is licensed under the MIT-0 License.
-See the LICENSE file.
+This open source articles are made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
+See [LICENSE](LICENSE) file.

+The sample and reference code within this open source book is made available under a modified MIT license.
+See the [LICENSE-SAMPLECODE](LICENSE-SAMPLECODE) file.